 The Dynamic Shift Detector algorithm

-Although any time series population model can be used to with our tool, we illustrate the DSD algorithm with a Ricker population model.
+Although any time series population model can be used with our tool, we illustrate the DSD algorithm with a Ricker population model.
 To do this, we assume that the population size in time t+1, Nt+1, is dependent on the population size in time t, Nt and regulated by two parameters: the carrying capacity of the system, K, and the annual intrinsic growth rate, r [27]:

 Nt+1=Ntexpr1-NtK+ εt.